larson-group/clubb_release/input/case_setups/Readme.txt

   Location in the sclr arrays to place a scalar emulating thetal.

 iisclr_CO2 | integer
   Location in the sclr arrays to place a scalar for CO2.
+See the cobra case for an example of this.

 sclr_tol | real, default precision, array
   Tolerances below which we consider the scalar to be 0.